Frequently asked questions

 Yes, we have an optional programme for all students which is generally available free of charge.
 You can pick anything you like.
 In the afternoons, evenings and on weekends, you can come to trips, go on walks, visit cultural institutions, watch Czech films, sing Czech songs or spend your afternoons with our volunteers.
-You will find more information on notice boards, on our Facebook page and in the programme that you will receive at registration or in the table here (on pages 3–4):
+You will find more information on notice boards, on our Facebook page and in the programme that you will receive at registration.

 - I’m a beginner/intermediate student and I would like to attend the culture programme.
 Will I understand?
 Are there any interpreters?

 Our interpreters, who are themselves students of the Faculty or Arts, are an integral part of our team.
 They will be there for all the events of our culture programme.
 While the primary language of the LŠSS is Czech, our student interpreters will be providing consecutive or simultaneous interpreting, depending on the specific event.
 It’s a good idea to meet them at the start of the LŠSS and learn which languages they speak.

 - I’ve been to the LŠSS before.
 What’s new this year?